 Cati V. de los Ríos is an Assistant Professor in the School of Education.
-She is a former high school teacher in Pomona Unified School District and Boston Public Schools, and teacher educator in New York City, NY and Oakland, CA. Cati’s research interests include transnational adolescents’ critical and close readings of corridos, Chicanx and Latinx youth’s multimodal and translingual literacies, youth community organizing, and the civic nature of secondary Ethnic Studies classrooms.
-Her teaching and scholarship are informed by Ethnic Studies frameworks and sociocultural and critical theories of language and literacy.
+She is a former high school teacher in Pomona Unified School District and Boston Public Schools, and teacher educator in New York City, NY and Oakland, CA. Cati’s research explores the intersections of adolescent literacies, transnationalism, bi/multilingualism, ethnic studies, and teacher education.
+Her scholarship draws from ethnographic and participatory methodologies and is informed by ethnic studies frameworks and sociocultural and critical theories of language and literacy.

 de los Ríos has published in Learning, Media and Technology, Reading Research Quarterly, Research in the Teaching of English, and English Education.
-Her research on Common Core State Standards-aligned literacies in secondary Ethnic Studies classrooms was selected for dissertation fellowships from the Ford Foundation, National Academy of Education/Spencer Foundation, and the Provost’s Office at Teachers College, Columbia University.
+Her research on Common Core State Standards-aligned literacies in a high school ethnic studies classroom was selected for dissertation fellowships from the Ford Foundation, National Academy of Education/Spencer Foundation, and the Provost’s Office at Teachers College, Columbia University.
 In 2018, de los Ríos won two Outstanding Dissertation Awards from American Educational Research Association and was awarded the Promising Researcher Award by the Standing Committee on Research of National Council of Teachers of English (NCTE).
 Her coauthored article “Translanguaging, Coloniality, and English Classrooms” recently received the 2018 Alan C. Purves Award for an article judged as most likely to have the greatest impact on educational practice.

-As a community-engaged scholar and former high school Ethnic Studies teacher, she has over a decade of community organizing for K-12 Ethnic Studies efforts nationwide.
+As a community-engaged scholar and former high school ethnic studies teacher, she has over fifteen years of community organizing for K-12 ethnic studies efforts nationwide.
 Since 2012, she has been an integral organizer of the West Coast Ethnic Studies Summits & Assemblies (sponsored by Education for Liberation Network).
-Furthermore, she has worked closely with grassroots teacher activist groups like People’s Educational Movement, New York Collective of Radical Educators, and Education for Liberation Network.
+Furthermore, she has collaborated closely with grassroots teacher activist groups like People’s Educational Movement, New York Collective of Radical Educators, and Education for Liberation Network.

 2017, Ph.D./M.Phil., Teachers College, Columbia University, New York City, NY